mtiller/ModelicaBook/text/source/components/components/population.rst

    :lines: 1-4,22

-This connector definition is interesting because these definitions do not come from engineering principles.
+This connector definition is interesting because these definitions do not come from engineering.
 Instead, they really arise from ecology.
 In this case, our across variable is ``population`` which represents the actual number of animals of a particular species.
 Our through variable, indicated by the presence of the ``flow`` qualifier,